Ram Rampage: Production

 Production of the Rampage officially started on June 6, 2023 through a ceremony at the Goiana plant owned by Stellantis.
 The ceremony was attended by president of Brazil, Luiz Inácio Lula da Silva.
 Stellantis has invested R$1.3 billion to develop the new vehicle, involving more than 800 engineers and technicians accumulating 1.2 million of work hours.
 It went on sale in Brazil on June 20, 2023, with deliveries starting in August.

+As of May 2026, it is officially slated to be sold in the United States, where it is expected to compete against the Ford Maverick in that market.

 Trims and powertrain

 The four trim levels are Big Horn, Laramie, Rebel and R/T. Each models has different exterior styling and some mechanical changes to appeal to different types of customers.

 All trims irrespective of engine choice are equipped with automatic all-wheel drive with a low setting along with a ZF sourced 9-speed automatic transmission.

 The 2.0-liter gasoline turbo is available for all trim levels.
 Marketed as the Hurricane 4, it has direct injection and dual-flow turbo, which produces 272 PS and 40.8 kgm.
 This engine is imported from Italy and has been used by the Jeep Wrangler.
 Ram claims a 0-100 km/h figure of 6.9 seconds and a top speed of 220 km/h.

 All trim levels except R/T are also available with a turbodiesel Multijet engine.
 Originally it was a 2.0-liter turbodiesel Multijet engine, shared with the Jeep Compass, Jeep Commander and Fiat Toro, with a maximum output of 170 PS and 38.7 kgm.

 At the end of 2024, it was replaced with a 2.2 Multijet with 200 PS and 45.9 kgm, and a 0-100 km/h time of 10.9 seconds.